of Aid Stations

 Race HQ is at St. Polycarps Primary School in Farnham a short walk from Farnham station.
 The race itself starts at the trail head of the North Downs Way.
 Farnham Station is directly between race HQ and the start point, around 200 metres from both.
 Runners will walk down to the race start following the race briefing.

 The race finish is in the fields behind Knockholt Pound Village Hall.
-The site is easily accessible by car.
+The site is easily accessible by car/ on foot.
+Supporters should park at Coolings Garden Centre and walk the 5 minutes to the field to see the finish.
 A return bus service will depart at the conclusion of the event to take 50 mile finishers back to the start point/ Farnham Station at the end of the race.
 If you wish to take the shuttle, you can purchase a ticket here.
 The nearest rail station to the finish itself is Knockholt Station which is a significant walk of around 2.5 miles from the finish.

 The race route travels 50 miles east from the NDW trailhead at Farnham in the west, to Knockholt Pound.
 The route does not deviate away from the North Downs Way until the final half a mile in to the village and the finish line.

 A map of the route can be found at the bottom of this page.

 50 Mile Medal & Race Shirt to all finishers.
 There will be additional prizes for the winners of the mens and womens races.

 There will be 6 fully stocked aid stations along the length of the course.
 Aid stations carry as a minimum: Water, Coke, Chocolate, Bananas, Jelly Babies, Nuts, Fruit, Gu Gels, Crisps and Sandwiches/ Wraps and other sweet/ savoury snacks.
 There will be hot food and drinks at the finish.
 The full aid station plan can be found here.